 Update as of February 2017: In January 2017, demolition of the Inn at Buck Hill Falls began.
 The local community raised over $2.5 million to have the historic structure demolished.
 Once demolition has been completed, the land is supposed to be converted to open space, but will likely be redeveloped.

-Update as of July 2017: The Buck Hill Inn is now completely demolished, leaving a mountain of debris to be cleared.
+Update as of July 2017: The Buck Hill Inn was demolished, leaving a mountain of debris to be cleared.

 Address: Falls Rd, Bushkill, PA 18324